 I also completed a full review of Tom Eubanks’ PK (“PK” stands for “Preacher’s Kid”), which took place on a Caribbean Island (if memory serves me).
 Tom has been a good friend since we met at a Ventura County Writers Club weekly readings in 1990.
 Although we were at odds at times I saw his writing talent immediately.
 The group didn’t end, but I dropped out when a divorce removed me from Ventura County.
 I had then lived in a great house with a pool (swimming is my favorite exercise sport) a half block walk into the Santa Monica Mountains in Thousand Oaks, California.
 The divorce moved me back into Los Angeles County, but the end of my marriage did not mean the end of my friendship with Tom.
 He is one of the few people I know that whenever I see him it is just like we saw each other the previous week.

 Tom is perhaps the most talented person I have ever known, and his energy blows me away.
 He’s also a wiz with words and the copy I reviewed of PK was polished.
 Many pages (somewhere between four and five hundred), but I completed my review of his preacher’s kid story draft in about two+ weeks.
 Upon my suggestion Tom changed his book title but I don’t remember what he changed it to as I never saw the printed book.

 Beginning in 2002 he became my director for all the Wynkoop one-man shows and Cheyenne Blood (2009).

-To date he hasn’t commented on an Errol Flynn play with perhaps seven actors but hope burns eternal that someday I’ll catch him at a weak moment.
+To date he hasn’t commented on an Errol Flynn play with perhaps five or seven actors but hope burns eternal that someday I’ll catch him at a weak moment.
 And I still haven’t given up hope of getting Johnny Boggs’ great novel East of the Border on the stage.
 Yeah, I want to play Flynn and Wild Bill Hickok while I still walk this earth.

 Simple, and there will be no arguments or major negotiations.